MounicaSangana/task_snyc/README.md

 # task_snyc
-To integrate with snyc and run a python script.
+To integrate with snyc and run a python script for.